cdig/svga/README.md

 # Making an Activity
-Creating an SVG Activity is different in some ways to creating an activity using Actionscript, though some steps may be the same.
-Essentially, how they work is by creating a series of **symbol definitions**, similar to ActionScript, *registering these* in an activity and to particular **symbol instances**.
-You then can apply events
+Creating an SVG Activity is different in some ways to creating an activity using Actionscript, though some steps may seem familiar.
+Essentially, how they work is by creating a series of **symbol definitions**, similar to ActionScript, *registering these* with the activity and to particular **symbol instances**.
 An SVG Activity is made up a few different parts:
   *Files that contain symbol definitions
   *Animations and interactions on these symbols